Poverty and recession infuse Venice movies

 On Wednesday, Mexican director Alfonso Cuaron said his big-budget space disaster drama “Gravity”, the festival opener, had almost been derailed by the crash.

-Director Paul Schrader, who made “Taxi Driver”, “Raging Bull” and other big hits of the 1970s and ‘80s, said on Friday that economics had pretty much transformed the industry.
+Director Paul Schrader, who wrote “Taxi Driver”, “Raging Bull” and other big hits of the 1970s and ‘80s, said on Friday that economics had pretty much transformed the industry.

 “The film business is undergoing a systematic change - not systematic, systemic change.
 Everything we know in this from the past doesn’t apply,” Schrader, who made the latest Lindsay Lohan movie “Canyons” on a low budget, told a news conference.